jenningsloy318/Kubernetes-Handbook/Docker/index.md

 and add `Slice=container.slice` in `[Service]` section.

 example docker.service file can be found [here](./docker.srvice)

+modify `MountFlags=shared` to adhere to the `CSI` to let kubernetes use CSI storages.

 ## 3. configure docker parameter via `/etc/docker/daemon.json`
 ```json
 {